AstroNvim/AstroNvim/.github/README.md

 - [Nerd Fonts](https://www.nerdfonts.com/font-downloads)
 - [Neovim 0.7+](https://github.com/neovim/neovim/releases/tag/v0.7.0)
-- [xclip](https://github.com/astrand/xclip) - (Linux only) xclip is necessary for the clipboard integration with the system clipboard
+- A clipboard tool is necessary for the integration with the system clipboard (see [`:help clipboard-tool`](https://neovim.io/doc/user/provider.html#clipboard-tool) for supported solutions)
 - Terminal with true color support (for the default theme, otherwise it is dependent on the theme you are using)
 - Optional Requirements:
   - [ripgrep](https://github.com/BurntSushi/ripgrep) - live grep telescope search (`<leader>fw`)